miker704/Strife/patches2.md

     - Removed all raw svg embedded code in pending friends page and replaced them with svg components.
     - Converted Online friends list page to a non deconstructed prop based component.
     - Removed all raw svg embedded code in invite to dm modal and replaced them with svg components.
+    - Removed all raw svg embedded code in invite to dm modal v2 and replaced them with svg components.

 ## Backend Changes